Nursing Problem List Subset of SNOMED CT

 The use of a common list of SNOMED CT concepts will maximize data interoperability among institutions.
 However, local problem list vocabularies often need to be expanded to satisfy specific user needs.
 Users should check to see if SNOMED CT contains terminology for concepts they need to fulfill their local requirements and use case.
 The UMLS Terminology Services (UTS) includes a SNOMED CT browser that may be used for this purpose.
 The SNOMED CT Browser is available through the SNOMED CT menu of the UTS.

 If needed concepts are not found in the terminology, users are encouraged to submit them for inclusion in the US Extension of SNOMED CT.
 To submit a new nursing problem concept, go to U.S. SNOMED CT Content Request System (USCRS).
-Additional assistance on submitting requests can be found on the UMLS Video Learning Resources page, under SNOMED CT: USCRS.
+Additional assistance on submitting requests can be found on the USCRS User Guide page.
 In this way, the link to the Nursing Problem List concepts is maintained and divergence of problem list vocabularies can be minimized.
-Institutions that are using their own problem list vocabularies are encouraged to map them to SNOMED CT with a focus on the Nursing Problem List concepts to facilitate data interoperability.
+Institutions that use their own problem list vocabularies are encouraged to map them to SNOMED CT with a focus on the Nursing Problem List concepts to facilitate data interoperability.

 To find the most appropriate SNOMED CT concepts for each problem list term, the following guidelines are used:

-- Only FSN (Fully Specified Name) SNOMED CT atoms are included (TTY = “FN”).
-Each SNOMED CT concept has a UMLS CUI that has at least one term (atom) from at least one nursing vocabulary.
+- Only FSN (Fully Specified Name) SNOMED CT atoms are included (Term Type [TTY] = "FN").
+Each SNOMED CT concept has a UMLS CUI (concept unique identifier) that has at least one term (atom) from at least one nursing vocabulary.
+If cross-mappings between nursing vocabulary and SNOMED CT are avaialable in the UMLS Metathesaurus, those concepts are also included in this subset.

 - Only active SNOMED CT concepts are included.

-For each SNOMED CT concept in the subset, the corresponding UMLS CUI (concept unique identifier) is listed.
-Through this, users can have access to resources available in the UMLS e.g., additional synonyms (beyond those present in SNOMED CT itself), text definitions for many terms, and corresponding codes in other terminologies.
+For each SNOMED CT concept in the subset, the corresponding UMLS CUI is listed.
+Through this, users can have access to resources available in the UMLS such as additional synonyms (beyond those present in SNOMED CT itself), text definitions for many terms, and corresponding codes in other terminologies.

-The SNOMED CT Nursing Problem List subset data file has the following fields: (Primary Key: Snomed_CID + UMLS_CUI)
+The Nursing Problem List subset data file has the following fields:

 - SNOMED_CID – conceptId of the SNOMED CT concept

-- SNOMED_CONCEPT_STATUS – active status of the SNOMED CT concept (CURRENT = active concept)
+- SNOMED_CONCEPT_STATUS – concept status of the SNOMED CT concept

-- OCCURRENCE – number of nursing vocabularies having this concept, not populated for concepts retired from Subset
+- OCCURRENCE – number of institutions having this concept on their problem list (from 1 to 8), not populated for concepts retired from Subset

 - FIRST_IN_SUBSET – the version of Subset first containing this concept